 These assumptions are usually untested.
-They are born of intuition, hunches, vague misgivings, or one or two past experiences, but they are nevertheless believed, this can lead to general anxiety.
+They are born of intuition, hunches, vague misgivings, or one or two past experiences, but they are nevertheless believed and can lead to general anxiety.

 Mind reading depends on a process where we imagine that people feel the same way we do and react to things the same way we do and this is a blind spot.

 Therefore, we don’t watch or listen closely enough to notice that they are actually different.
 If we are insecure about how we look we think everyone notices, if we are nervous about how good our level of speaking is we think everyone is scrutinizing us.

 This can lead to us avoiding people and situations all because we are taking our blurred idea of what might be motivating others.